MacTynow/curly-octo-doodle/README.md

 ## ArgoCD

+In order to access the ArgoCD UI, run `make tunnel`, open the link in your browser after accepting the self-signed certificate, and use the credentials displayed in the terminal.
 If you choose to use the cli, after starting the tunnel, run `make argocd-login` to configure it.

+If an app doesn't auto-sync after a few minutes you can click the `refresh` button in the UI or refresh with the cli.

 ### Staging